erikhazzard/VasirEngine/README.md

-DEPRECATED - this was attempt 1 at a story generation engine
+DEPRECATED - this was attempt 1 at a story generation engine and has not been updated since 2012ish

 VasirEngine